 Pioneering research on the Doublet I, II and III tokamaks contributed significantly to the development of the modern D-shaped plasma cross-section configuration which has inspired a whole class of tokamaks designs, including JET, DIII-D, JT-60, KSTAR, and EAST.

 DIII-D is today the largest magnetic confinement fusion device in the USA, and a key machine in establishing the scientific and technical basis for ITER and beyond, through advancing both the fundamental understanding of plasma physics and the scaling to burning plasma conditions.
-DIII-D scientists and engineers were among the first to research and develop Neutral Beam Injection (NBI) for plasma heating and Resonant Magnetic Perturbation (RMP) for suppressing Edge Localized Modes (ELMs) – plasma instabilities akin to solar flares which have the potential to damage components in future fusion machines.
+DIII-D scientists and engineers further researched and developed Neutral Beam Injection (NBI) for plasma heating and Resonant Magnetic Perturbation (RMP) for suppressing Edge Localized Modes (ELMs) – plasma instabilities akin to solar flares which have the potential to damage components in future fusion machines.

 This paper highlighted the advances from recent DIII- D experiments in key areas of fusion energy science like disruption mitigation, energetic particle physics, turbulence and transport, and the physics of divertor detachment, among others.